-If you’re noticing signs of baldness, it might be time to take action.
+If you’re noticing signs of baldness, it might be time to take an action.

 Unlike the cold, male pattern baldness is not a sudden medical condition you can wake up with over one night.
 Instead, the bald spot that men become aware of arrives as a gradual process that takes place over months, or years, or even decades.
 So, how do you know when to take action against hair loss?
 The American Academy of Dermatology says the early signs of hair loss can often signal an impending decline.